-Leesburg UMC partners with Kinchafoonee Primary School and Lee County Primary School.
-Volunteer tutors work with first and/or second graders who need academic tutoring every Wednesday from mid-October to Spring Break.
-The students are transported by church van from school to the church where they spend an hour one-on-one with the volunteer tutor.
-The session ends with a fifteen minute time of singing and worship in which we share the love of God with our students.
+LUMC partners with Lee County Primary School to provide volunteer tutors who work with first and second graders who need academic tutoring.
+We meet every Wednesday in the church fellowship hall from mid-October to Spring Break.
+The students are transported by church van where they spend an hour of one-on-one instruction with the volunteer tutor.
+The session ends with a fifteen-minute time of singing and worship in which we share the love of God with our students.

-Since the program began, we have served over 50 students.
-Each fall we recruit twenty adult tutors who are willing to give of their time to encourage children academically and spiritually.
+Since the program began in 2012, LUMC has served over 120 students.
+Each fall, we recruit adult tutors who are willing to give of their time to encourage children academically and spiritually.
 No special training is needed.
 The church provides the necessary materials and guidance.
-We also need adults to serve as substitutes, van drivers, worship leaders, steering committee members, and to provide refreshments.
+We also need adults and older youth who are willing to serve as substitutes, van drivers, worship leaders, and to provide refreshments.

 If you are interested in helping with the program, you may contact the church office at 229-759-2096 or Elaine Ruckel at 229-347-2272 or email@example.com.